-A web hosting control panel is a graphical user interface (or, in some cases, a web-based interface), that is accessible online and provides tools for managing a website, the web hosting account, and sometimes the server.
+A web hosting control panel is a graphical user interface (GUI) or, in some cases, a web-based interface, that is accessible online and provides tools for managing a website, the web hosting account, and sometimes the server.

 Think about what you expect to see when you turn on your computer.
 Do you want to type long commands into a black terminal screen with monochrome lettering?

-You can, in theory, access your web hosting account and server without a dedicated interface using primarily with tools like SSH (secure shell — direct command line access) or FTP (File Transfer Protocol).
+You can, in theory, access your web hosting account and server without a dedicated interface using primarily with tools secure shell (SSH) — direct command line access or File Transfer Protocol (FTP).

 Control Panel Tasks

-There are a number of web and server administration tasks you will be doing from the Control Panel interface:
+There are several web and server administration tasks you will be doing from the Control Panel interface:

-Typical account management tasks that will be handled within your control panel include altering your billing profile, plan renewal, updating of your password, and similar items.
+Typical account management tasks handled within your control panel include altering your billing profile, plan renewal, updating your password, and similar items.